ShadowTitan123/TextTranslatorCY/README.md

 # CodeYoung Translator With Caching

-CodeYoung Translator is a Text-Translation Web Application Developed Using NodeJS,ExpressJS,VanillaJS and MySQL Which Translates your Text into any Desired Language.
-It uses the Microsoft Translator Api for Accurate Text-Translation.
+CodeYoung Translator is a Simple Text-Translation Web Application Developed Using NodeJS,ExpressJS,VanillaJS and MySQL Which Translates your Text into any Desired Language.
+It Also Saves the API Responses in Cache for Further Use.
+This Application uses the Microsoft Azure Services to Enable Microsoft Translation API.

 ## Getting Started

+### Run Live Version

+In Order to Run Live Server of This Application.
+VISIT - [HERE](https://nodejs.org/en/)

+### Run Locally

-In Order to Run this Application on your LocalMachine you will Require Node and an Apache Server.
+In Order to Run this Application on your Localmachine, you will Require Node and an Apache Server.

 ### Prerequisites